 An Independent Testing Laboratory or Standards Laboratory Licensee, or any associated Person or Entity Having Direct or Indirect Control, may not have a License in any other class.

-To the extent that persons or entities seek to operate a testing facility in the Counties of Dukes County and Nantucket, 935 CMR 501.200 applies.
+To the extent that persons or entities seek to operate a testing facility in the Counties of Dukes County and Nantucket, 935 CMR 501.200: Counties of Dukes County and Nantucket applies.

-The Commission shall receive notice of any such interests as part of the application pursuant to 935 CMR 501.101.
+The Commission shall receive notice of any such interests as part of the application pursuant to 935 CMR 501.101: Application Requirements.

 Any Person or Entity Having Direct or Indirect Control, or Licensee, shall be limited to a total of 100,000 square feet of Canopy distributed across no more than three cultivation Licenses under 935 CMR 500.000: Adult Use of Marijuana and three MTC Licenses.

-At least one Executive of the entity seeking licensure as an MTC must register with DCJIS on behalf of the entity as an organization user of iCORI.
+At least one Executive of the entity seeking licensure as an MTC shall register with DCJIS on behalf of the entity as an organization user of iCORI.

-An MTC applicant must demonstrate initial capital resources of $500,000 for its first application for licensure as an MTC.
-An MTC applicant must demonstrate initial capital resources of $400,000 for its subsequent application(s) for licensure as an MTC.
+An MTC applicant shall demonstrate initial capital resources of $500,000 for its first application for licensure as an MTC.
+An MTC applicant shall demonstrate initial capital resources of $400,000 for its subsequent application(s) for licensure as an MTC.

 Under a single License, an MTC may not operate more than two locations in Massachusetts at which Marijuana is cultivated, MIPs are prepared, and Marijuana is dispensed.